Table of Contents

 seal pipe penetrations |

-pipe penetrations through structures are sealed to maintain impermeability of structure using various materials |
+pipe penetrations through structures are sealed to maintain impermeability and flexibility of structure using various materials |

 terminate and cap pipe |